Tinyman392/GenomicModelCreator/README.md

 - -m --model_params : Specify any additional model parameters to run with.
 An eta or silent marker (or other XGB option) can be specified here.
 Must be passed in as a Python hash.
 Defaults to "{'eta':0.0625, 'silent':1}".
 - -N --num_rounds : Specify the number of rounds to boost/number of trees to make.
 Defaults to "1000".
 - -C --cleanup : Specify whether or not to cleanup the temp directory.
 Useful to debugging.
 Defaults to "True".
 - -S --compute_stats : Specify what stats to compute on the model's output.
 We currently support rawAcc, w1Acc, r2, VMEME, confMatrix, and classReport.
 Combinations for AMRcls, AMRreg, and cls are supported as well.
-Future support for heatmap will be added at a later date.
 Separate multiple with commas.
 There is no default for this option.
+- -M --model_type : Specify the type of model to run: XGBoost, RandomeForest, ExtraTrees, Bagging, or SVM.
+The default is "XGBoost".
+- -E --max_features : Specify the maximum percentage of features to use for non-XGBoost ensemble methods (RandomForest and ExtraTrees).
+Defaults to "0.75".
+- -l --max_raw_sample : Specify the maximum number of rows to subsample for non-XGBoost ensemble methods (RandomForest, ExtraTrees, Bagging).
+Defaults to "0.75".
+- -O --stats_only : Specify whether to skip model training and just run stats (-S).
+This is only if the model was already trained, but you want statistics and forgot to specify it before.
+Defaults to "False".
+- -q --paired_end : Specify this if you are using reads as input.
+- -w --weighted : Specify this if you want to weight by class.
+Defaults to "False".
+- -r --normalize_kmer : Specify if you want to normalize kmer counts.
+0 is for no normalization, 1 is by total kmers, and 2 is using a Markov-like metric to normalize.
+Default value is "0".
+- -R --early_stop : Specify when to early stop.
+This is used for XGBoost.
+Defaults to "25".
+- L --alignment : Specify if you are training a model by one-hot encoded alignments.
+You must specify the file name containing alignments.
+There is no default value for this.
+- -u --cluster_weight : Specify how to weight by cluster.
+0 is for no weighting, 1 is by cluster size, 2 is by SIR distribution within cluster, 3 is for both.
+The cluster file (-U) is also required to use this.
+The default for this is "0".
+- -U --cluster_file : Specify the cluster file to be used.
+It's a 2-column tab delimited file with genome_id and cluster_number in each row.
+There is no default for this.